-We have a system in place to capture, log and respond to all regulatory communications, as well as an internal team that monitors and coordinates responses to information requests and other correspondence from our regulators.
-This team identifies the right internal experts to liaise with, who then deliver a high quality, timely response.
-This process is overseen by a senior manager or director.
+We have an ongoing system in place to capture, log and respond to all regulatory communications.

+We have an internal team that monitors and coordinates responses to requests for information and other correspondence from our regulators.

+The team identifies the right internal expert(s) to liaise with who then deliver a high quality, timely response as required.
+This process is overseen by a senior manager or Director.

-All feedback, publications, notices, consultations, determinations and responses from our regulators are logged and stored on our company systems, and used to inform this Assurance Plan
+All feedback, determinations and responses from our regulators are logged and stored on our company intranet, and are used to inform this Assurance Plan.